FROZEN

 12 thin orange slices, for garnish

-In a small saucepan, combine the sugar and water and bring to a
+In a small saucepan, combine the sugar and water and bring to a boil,

-20 minutes.
 Discard the basil sprigs and zest strips.

-In a large pitcher, combine the basil syrup with the wine, brandy
+In a large pitcher, combine the basil syrup with the wine, brandy and

-club soda and garnish each drink with an orange slice.
+soda and garnish each drink with an orange slice.

 Now that’s what we’re talking about!